EduDN/Python-AI/README.md

 # CursoPython
-Si buscas aprender Python, puedes checar esto - Google Colab.🐍👨🏻‍💻
+Si buscas aprender Python, here it is! - Google Colab.🐍👨🏻‍💻